braitsch/ofxDatGui/readme.md

 **SLIDER_CHANGED**

-       (int) event.index // the index of the slider in the gui // (float) event.value // the new numerical value of the slider //
+       (int) event.index // the index of the slider in the gui // (int) event.value // the new value of the slider // (float) event.scale // the position % of the slider (0 - 1) //

 **OPTION_SELECTED**